sjbylo/aba/README.md

 make sync
 ```
 This command will:
-  - check the connection to your existing registry, if available.
-But, set up your registry credentials first!
-See above for more.
+  - check the connection to your existing registry, if available (be sure to set up your registry credentials first!
+See above for more).
   - or, installs Quay registry on the bastion (or remote bastion) and copies the generated pull secret and certificate into the 'mirror/deps' dir for later use.
   - pull images from the Internet and store them in the registry.